Details

 random board results (which will be random, similar to the first set of example screenshots).

-Note: In 23fa, we updated the board representation in PokeLife
+Note: In 23fa, we updated the board representation in PokeLife to be

 easier to visualize with the graphic output; in particular, we will be using (x, y) coordinates

-to refer to pixels on the board as shown in the toString
+to refer to pixels on the board as shown in the toString representation which

 corresponds to the graphical output (using 0-based indexing).
 This is a common convention